codahale/veil-go/README.md

 ### Key Encapsulation

 The recipient's Ed25519 public key is converted to an X25519 public key.
-An ephemeral X25519 key pair is generated, and an X25519 shared secret is calculated for the ephemeral private key and the recipient's X25519 public key.
-BLAKE2b is then used to derive a 32-byte key.
+An ephemeral X25519 key pair is generated, and used with the recipient's converted X25519 public key to generate a shared secret.
+The shared secret is hashed with BLAKE2b to derive a 32-byte data encapsulation key.

 The plaintext is encrypted using the derived key and the following data encapsulation mechanism, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.